typora/support.typora.io/_posts/2016-06-06-Auto Numbering.md

 typora-root-url: ../
 ---

-> About where to put those CSS, please follow [Add Custom CSS](/Add-Custom-CSS/).
+> **Note:** More information on Typora's CSS files is at [Add Custom CSS](/Add-Custom-CSS/).

-This CSS snip will auto add numbering to all headings in your article, like this:
+This CSS code will auto add numbering to all headings in an article, like this:

 ![1](/media/auto-numbering/1.png)

-## How to use:
+## How to add Auto Numbering

-Add following to your base.user.css or [theme].user.css under theme folder.
+Add the following code to your `base.user.css` or `[theme].user.css` in the Theme folder:

 ```css